vizicist/portmidi/README.md

-# For use in the vizlets project.
+# For use in the viztopia project.

-If you want to recompile the static library of portmidi, cd to portmidi/pm_mingw and do this:
+If you want to recompile the static library of portmidi, do this:

+     cd portmidi/pm_mingw
      mkdir build
      cd build
      cmake ../.. -G "MinGW Makefiles"